dplastico/dplastico.github.io/_posts/2022-05-25-Apocalypse_ctf.md

 ## Conclusion

-I really enjoyd the pwn challenges on this CTF, I would love to have more time to finish  all of them and also to maybe do some RE challs. but maybe next time, you can contact me at @dplastico for any feedback.
+I really enjoyed the pwn challenges on this CTF, I would love to have more time to finish  all of them and also to maybe do some RE challs. but maybe next time, you can contact me at @dplastico for any feedback.